bennett-diaz/morning-highlights/README.md

 ## Instructions
 # Export your Kindle highlights
 1. Plug your Kindle into your machine via USB
-2. A 'Kindle' drive should appear on your Desktop
+2. A drive titled `Kindle` should appear on your Desktop
-3. Move the 'My Clippings.txt' file to your Desktop.
+3. Move the `My Clippings.txt` file to your Desktop
-4. Eject your Kindle
+4. Eject the `Kindle` drive

 # Install the program
 1. Clone this repository